-- 40 - Councilor Albert commented on discussion of the potential tax rate.
+Councilor Albert commented on discussion of the potential tax rate.
 There is an ongoing theme on Facebook regarding conversations around limiting growth.
 With the new Park Place coming in by the outlets, he wonders if something similar to an impact fee could be enacted.
-The growth impacts police, fire, health inspector responsibilities, etc. - 45 - Town Manager Cabanel stated impact fees were previously a simple thing to do.
-Now you assess a certain amount, and after a short period of time, you are required to prove that there were a certain - number of calls relating specifically to the facility, and if not proven, the impact fee has to be returned. - 48 Indifference of carls relating specificarly to the facility, and if not proven, the impact ree has to be returned.
-49 It is a burdensome process.
+The growth impacts police, fire, health inspector responsibilities, etc.

+Town Manager Cabanel stated impact fees were previously a simple thing to do.
+Now you assess a certain amount, and after a short period of time, you are required to prove that there were a certain number of calls relating specifically to the facility, and if not proven, the impact fee has to be returned.
+It is a burdensome process.
 She commented a facility such as Park Place pays a huge amount of taxes.

-- 2 Councilor Rothhaus stated his belief the Planning Board has been able to have developers address - 3 issues such as traffic lights and things of that nature.
-With impact fees, he does not believe that would - 4 be the case.
-He spoke of the increased value to the community with development, which offsets some - 5 of the costs.
-Noted was that the outlets pay over \$2 million in taxes. - 6
+Councilor Rothhaus stated his belief the Planning Board has been able to have developers address issues such as traffic lights and things of that nature.
+With impact fees, he does not believe that would be the case.
+He spoke of the increased value to the community with development, which offsets some of the costs.
+Noted was that the outlets pay over \$2 million in taxes.

-- Councilor Harrington noted over 70% of the tax revenue received goes to the school.
-Town Manager Cabanel stated Town functions represent 19% of the tax rate. - 9 - Councilor Albert stated the desire to look to encourage developers who want to bring in affordablehousing for senior citizens. - 12 - 13 Councilor Harrington reiterated with 70% of the tax revenue received from properties such as the mall - 14 going to the schools, there remains very little to address the increased need for services.
-Such - 15 properties have no financial impact on the schools, but do have an impact on Town services.
-The - 16 Town cannot dictate to a private property owner what he/she can or cannot constructed on their - 17 property providing it is within the criteria established by ordinance.
-With development, there is an - evaluation done on what the impact would be to the schools, e.g., increased number of students that - 19 will result from the development.
-Typically the impact has to do with increased Town services, e.g., - 20 police, fire. - 21 - 22 Adjourn 23
+Councilor Harrington noted over 70% of the tax revenue received goes to the school.
+Town Manager Cabanel stated Town functions represent 19% of the tax rate.

+Councilor Albert stated the desire to look to encourage developers who want to bring in affordable housing for senior citizens.

+Councilor Harrington reiterated with 70% of the tax revenue received from properties such as the mall going to the schools, there remains very little to address the increased need for services.
+Such properties have no financial impact on the schools, but do have an impact on Town services.
+The Town cannot dictate to a private property owner what he/she can or cannot constructed on their property providing it is within the criteria established by ordinance.
+With development, there is an evaluation done on what the impact would be to the schools, e.g., increased number of students that will result from the development.
+Typically the impact has to do with increased Town services, e.g., police, fire.